helios1989/experiment-devops/READ_ME.md

 August 24, 2020 =>
-It was cramming and stressful day as i was expecting deliveries from UPS but didn't come through and i don't have chance to get a walk around.
-I just only did 20 pushup maybe tommorrow i can go 25 hehehehe or higher, hopefully.
-What i learn today was just python serialization and review OOP in javascript particularly instanceof and inherintance.
+It was cramming and stressful day as i was expecting deliveries from UPS but didn't come through and i don't have chance to get a walk around.Well if you talk about exercise for now I just only god 20 pushup maybe tommorrow i can go 25 hehehehe or higher, hopefully.
+What i learn today was just python serialization and  OOP in javascript particularly instanceof and prototype.